kjlo/hyprdrop/README.md

 ### Window Rules
 For better experience you can add some window rules to your Hyprland config.
-This create a centered floating window with defined size.
+This could create a centered floating window with defined size.
 ```
 windowrulev2 = float, class:^(alacritty_hyprdrop)$
 windowrulev2 = center, class:^(alacritty_hyprdrop)$
 windowrulev2 = size 1460 810, class:^(alacritty_hyprdrop)$
+windowrulev2 = float, title:^(foot_hyprdrop)$
+windowrulev2 = float, title:^(gnome-terminal_hyprdrop)
 ```

-And some additional rules for TUI apps:
+And some additional rules for TUI apps which is the same as above:
 ```
 windowrulev2 = float, class:^(bottom_hyprdrop)$
 windowrulev2 = center, class:^(bottom_hyprdrop)$
 windowrulev2 = size 1460 810, class:^(bottom_hyprdrop)$
 ```
+## Disclaimers

+- This project is not affiliated with [Hyprland](https://github.com/hyprwm/Hyprland).
+- This project is in its early stages so it may not work as expected.
+- I'm not a programmer so I don't know how to write good code.